Practice Areas

 - Notifying interested parties: The estate representative formally notifies creditors and heirs about the estate, enabling them to submit claims or assert their rights.

-- Settling financial obligations: Before any distributions, the estate representative prioritizes existing debts and taxes levied against the estate for payment.
+- Settling financial obligations: Before any distributions, the estate representative prioritizes paying existing debts and taxes levied against the estate.

-- Inheritance distribution: After settling financial obligations, the estate representative allocates the remaining assets according to the deceased’s will or, in its absence, Pennsylvania state law.
+- Inheritance distribution: After settling financial obligations, the estate representative allocates the remaining assets in accordance with the deceased’s will or, in its absence, Pennsylvania law.

-- Finalizing the process: The estate representative submits a final accounting to the court and formally requests the estate’s closure.
+- Finalizing the process: The estate representative submits a final accounting to the court and formally requests closure of the estate.

 While this process may seem straightforward, complexities can arise at any stage, making it crucial to have the help of skilled legal representatives.

-During probate, a will is proven and an estate administered.
+During probate, a will is proven, and an estate is administered.
 If the decedent died intestate or without a will, the purpose of probate is to ensure that the estate is distributed according to Pennsylvania’s laws.

-The probate process includes rules to protect heirs, beneficiaries and creditors.
-We represent executors, taking care of settling the estate via the court.
-We handle all of the requirements, including advertising in newspapers, filing petitions, providing an accounting to the court, paying the estate’s bills and filing the estate’s tax returns.
+The probate process includes rules to protect heirs, beneficiaries, and creditors.
+We represent executors and handle estate settlements through the court.
+We handle all of the requirements, including advertising in newspapers, filing petitions, providing an accounting to the court, paying the estate’s bills, and filing the estate’s tax returns.

-We can also take care of trust administration.
+We can also handle trust administration.
 Trusts are typically handled outside of court.
-We ensure that the assets are correctly distributed to beneficiaries, the bills are paid and documents are filed.
+We ensure that assets are distributed to beneficiaries, bills are paid, and documents are filed.
 We also prepare Pennsylvania inheritance tax returns.

 Will Contests